wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ```
 ![image](https://assets.leetcode.com/uploads/2020/09/14/sort_list_1.jpg)

 *Test Case 2*

 ```
 Input: head = [-1,5,3,4,0]
 Output: [-1,0,3,4,5]
 ```

 Here we can follow both top down or bottom up merge sort .
-I have already discussed the algorithms in much needed detail for array .
+I have already discussed the algorithms in detailed way for array .

 **Intuition for the problem**

 ```
 3->8->12->null
 1->10->23->null

-    after merging:
+After merging we get :

 1->3->8->10->12->23->null.

 Of course the two lists must are ordered respectively.So we can only start to merge two lists that only have one element,then we get a ordered list that have two element,do this again (that is "recursion").

     Bottom Up Approach